New Workshop

 Pay per session.
 No commitment beyond the session you are joining.

 How it works: Pay for the session you want to attend.
-Each session is standalone -- you pay only for what you join.
-If you attended Session 1 and want to continue, pay for Session 2 before it starts, and so on.
+Session 1 stands alone if you only need CI plus a staging deploy.
+If you attended Session 1 and want to continue with the production release flow, pay for Session 2 before it starts.

 After payment, send your confirmation to me on LinkedIn along with your name, email, and WhatsApp number.